Strain effects on topological and valley properties of Janus monolayer $\mathrm{VSiGeN_4}$

-In this work, we investigate strain effects on magnetic anisotropy of Janus $\mathrm{VSiGeN_4}$ monolayer, and reveal the importance of magnetic anisotropy in determining its magnetic, topological and valley properties.
+In this work, we investigate strain effects on topological and valley properties of Janus $\mathrm{VSiGeN_4}$ monolayer, and reveal the importance of magnetic anisotropy in determining its magnetic, topological and valley properties.
 It is found that different strain strengths can drive the system into different novel electronic states (FVS, HVM and VQAHI) with fixed out-of-plane case, enabling a rich phase diagram.
-However, for in-plane case, only common FM states appear.
-With increasing $a/a_0$, the magnetic anisotropy firstly switches from in-plane to out-of-plane.
-Further increasing $a/a_0$ will drive two additional transitions in the magnetic anisotropy from out-of-plane to in-plane to out-of-plane.
-The several transitions in the magnetic anisotropy are further identified by calculating MAE vs $U$.
-Our works highlight the role of magnetic anisotropy in V-based 2D $\mathrm{MA_2Z_4}$ family materials, and deepens our understanding of strain along with magnetic anisotropy induced topological and valley states.
+However, for in-plane case, only common magnetic states appear.
+Due to weak spin-orbit coupling (SOC) in $\mathrm{VSiGeN_4}$, the magnetic shape anisotropy (MSA) induced by the magnetic dipolar interaction can overcome the magnetocrystalline anisotropy (MCA) to evince an easy-plane in considered strain range.
+So, strained $\mathrm{VSiGeN_4}$ is intrinsically a common magnetic semiconductor.
+However, these topological and valley states can be achieved by small external magnetic field.
+With increasing $a/a_0$, the MCA energy firstly switches from in-plane to out-of-plane.
+Further increasing $a/a_0$ will drive two additional transitions in the MCA from out-of-plane to in-plane to out-of-plane.
+Several transitions in the MCA are further identified by calculating MCA versus $U$.
+Our works highlight the role of magnetic anisotropy for $\mathrm{VSiGeN_4}$, and deepen our understanding of strain along with magnetic anisotropy induced topological and valley states.

 The rest of the paper is organized as follows.
 In the next section, we shall give our computational details and methods.
 In the next few sections, we shall present structure and stabilities, electronic states and strain effects on physical properties of $\mathrm{VSiGeN_4}$ monolayer.
 Finally, we shall give our discussion and conclusion.